M-Files/MFilesSamplesAndLibraries/Libraries/Readme.md

 It currently provides the following functionality:

-* Connection/Disconnection (`ExtensionMethods\MFilesServerApplication.cs`)
+* Connection/Disconnection
-* Searching (`ExtensionMethods\SearchConditionExtensionMethods.cs` and `ExtensionMethods\VaultObjectSearchOperationsExtensionMethods.cs`)
+* Searching
-  * Creation of "Not Deleted" search condition (`SearchConditions.AddNotDeletedSearchCondition`)
+  * Creation of "Not Deleted" search condition
-  * Creation of "Object Type" search condition (`SearchConditions.AddObjectTypeIdSearchCondition`)
+  * Creation of "Object Type" search condition
-  * Creation of "Display Id" search condition (`SearchConditions.AddDisplayIdSearchCondition`)
+  * Creation of "Display Id" search condition
-  * Execution of a segmented search to enumerate all objects in a large vault (`VaultObjectSearchOperations.SearchForObjectsByConditionsSegmented` and `VaultObjectSearchOperations.SearchForObjectsByConditionsSegmented_Flat`).
+  * Execution of a segmented search to enumerate all objects in a large vault

+Further details are available within the [project folder](MFaaP.MFilesAPI).

 ## MFaaP.MFWSClient (C# M-Files Web Service Wrapper)